-Florida, Indiana, Minnesota, New Jersey and South Dakota have adopted "essential caregiver” policies.
-In those states, long-term care facilities may allow greater access (for example, longer and more frequent visits) to a designated family member or other person who provides essential support to a resident, such as help with daily living activities like eating, bathing and grooming.
+A number of states, including Florida, Illinois, Indiana, Minnesota, Nebraska, New Jersey, Rhode Island, South Dakota and Texas, have adopted "essential caregiver” policies.
+Under these programs, nursing homes may allow greater access (for example, longer and more frequent visits) to a designated family member or other person who provides essential support to a resident, such as help with daily living activities like eating, bathing and grooming.

-What kinds of health checks will nursing homes run on visitors?
+What kinds of health checks do nursing homes run on visitors?

-The federal guidelines call for everyone entering a facility to undergo “100 percent screening,” including:
+The federal recommendations call for everyone entering a facility to undergo “100 percent screening,” including:

 - checking visitors’ temperatures,

 - questioning them about symptoms and potential exposure, and

 - observing them for any symptoms or signs of infection.